terraform-ibm-modules/landing-zone-config-tool/unit-tests/data-files/slz.md

 allow-all-network-inbound | Allow  | Inbound   | 10.0.0.0/8    | 10.0.0.0/8  | ALL
 allow-all-outbound        | Allow  | Outbound  | 0.0.0.0/0     | 0.0.0.0/0   | ALL

-By default, the F5 and Edge VPE security groups are configured to have rules that are FS Cloud compliant within the Security Groups section.
+By default, the F5 and Edge VPE security groups are configured to have rules that are FS Cloud compliant within the security groups section.
 Removing any of the following rules may affect FS Cloud compliance for your environment.

-Security groups are split up between the primary subnet tier, which contains the Management Interface Security Group, and three secondary subnet tiers, which contain the External Interface, Workload Interface , and F5 Bastion Interface Security Groups within each respectively.
+Security groups are split up between the primary subnet tier, which contains the Management Interface Security Group, and three secondary subnet tiers, which contain the External Interface, Workload Interface, and F5 Bastion Interface security groups within each respectively.

 Interface     | Direction | Protocol | Source                                                                                       | Port
 --------------|-----------|----------|----------------------------------------------------------------------------------------------|-----------------